Ringo's Beatle Kits

 The Beatles in 3D | Fab Four Exhibits

 Any text in this color is information discovered from my personally documenting Ringo's gear.
-Updates done on a continual basis as my time allows.
+Updates done on a continual basis.

 In all of the years since The Beatles, there has never been an accurate undertaking to clearly document the details of Ringo's Beatle kits.

 In June of 2013 I had the distinct honor and privilege of handling and documenting two of Ringo's Beatle kits and his Ludwig gold plated snare drum at the Grammy Museum in LA.
 This included being the first person since Mal Evans, the Beatles roadie, to set up Ringo's Sullivan and Let It Be kits.
 It was a pleasure having the assistance of Jeff Chonis (Ringo's drum technician), Scott Ritchie (Ringo's personal assistant), Jerry Buszek (fellow drummer & Grammy Museum design manager), Jim Elyea (Huge Beatles fan and Vox amplifier Historian) and the entire Grammy Museum staff.

 Since that time, I have been involved in numerous other projects and can say that I have now documented all of Ringo's Beatle kits and can report that Ringo does have all the toms, floor toms and bass drums that make up his four Oyster Black Pearl kits and his Maple kit.
 What I did not know is that a snare drum came with each of his five Ludwig sets and of the five, three are in Ringo's possession.
 The Jazz Festival snare drum that came with his third OBP kit (the first Super Classic) is missing and the Supraphonic snare drum that came with his Maple kit was improperly stored and severely damaged beyond repair.